Ryan Switzer: Pittsburgh Steelers

 On August 27, 2018, Switzer was traded to the Pittsburgh Steelers along with a 2019 sixth-round draft pick (#175-Sutton Smith), in exchange for a 2019 fifth-round draft choice (#158-Michael Jackson).
 During the Steelers' Week 3 win over the Tampa Bay Buccaneers, Switzer recorded his first receiving touchdown as a Steeler on a one-yard reception from Ben Roethlisberger.
 On November 25, 2018, against the Denver Broncos, Switzer had six receptions for a season-high 67 yards during the loss.
 He finished the season with 36 receptions for 253 yards, one receiving touchdown, 30 punt returns for 252 yards and 30 kickoff returns for 607 yards.

 On November 14, 2019, Switzer was placed on injured reserve with a back injury.
 On December 26, he was designated for return from injured reserve, and began practicing with the team again, but was not activated as the Steelers failed to make the playoffs.
 He appeared in 9 games and played only 81 offensive snaps.
 He registered 8 receptions for 27 yards, 8 punt returns for 29 yards and 9 kickoff returns for 166 yards.

 In 2020, he was passed on the depth chart by Ray-Ray McCloud during training camp, and was waived on September 5, 2020.

 Cleveland Browns

 Switzer was signed to the practice squad of the Cleveland Browns on October 1, 2020.
 He was placed on the practice squad/injured list on November 10, 2020, and restored to the practice squad on December 8, 2020.
 He was placed on the practice squad/COVID-19 list by the team on December 24, 2020, and restored to the practice squad on December 30.

 On January 23, 2021, Switzer signed a reserve/futures contract with the Browns.
 The Browns placed Switzer on injured reserve on August 16, 2021.

 On July 18, 2022, Switzer announced his retirement from the NFL.

 Coaching career

+Tulsa

 Tulsa hired Switzer as its wide receivers coach in 2023, under new head coach Kevin Wilson.
 Tulsa fired Wilson with one game remaining in the 2024 season and Switzer took over as interim head coach.

+Oregon

+In 2026, Switzer was hired has an offensive analyst for Oregon.